apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer_architecture.md

 **setup**:

 * A job is created, assigned a Job ID (YARN?).
-* For each attempt, and attempt ID is created, to build the job attempt ID.
+* For each attempt, an attempt ID is created, to build the job attempt ID.
 * `Driver`: a `JobContext` is created/configured
 * A committer instance is instantiated with the `JobContext`; `setupJob()` invoked.